 How To Use Behavioural Science To Create New Habits:

-Why is it when most people make New Year resolutions they don’t succeed in changing their behaviour?
+Why is it when most people make New Year resolutions they don’t change their behaviour?
 According to the psychologist BJ Fogg, the reason most attempts at behavioural change fail is that we don’t create new habits.
 However, marketing is all about behavioural change as if we don’t influence behaviour we have failed.
-Marketing campaigns often fail for the same reason as our New Year resolutions, we don’t create new habits and so the behaviour peters out.
+Marketing campaigns often fail for the same reason as our New Year resolutions.
+We don’t create new habits and so the behaviour peters out.

 Habit formation is crucial to behavioural change because most behaviour is automatic as our brains largely rely on our fast, intuitive System 1 to conserve limited cognitive energy.
 But how should we go about creating new habits given the growing body of data from the behavioural sciences that indicate people often appear to make sub-optimal or irrational decisions?

-Some governments and organisation have recognised the power of the behavioural sciences to influence mass behaviour by establishing teams of experts to develop interventions designed to change people’s habits.
-The UK’s Behavioural Insights Team for examples has helped government departments improve health outcomes, reduce late payment of taxes and raise compliance with health and safety standards.
+Some governments and organisations have recognised the power of the behavioural sciences to influence mass behaviour.
+They establish teams of experts to develop interventions to change people’s habits.
+The UK’s Behavioural Insights Team for example helps government departments improve health outcomes, reduce late payment of taxes and raise compliance with health and safety standards.

 Why should marketers use the behavioural sciences to create new habits?

 The behavioural sciences provide marketers with a framework and language to design interventions to change the behaviour of groups of people.
-This can be staff, customers, prospects, stakeholders or any other group with a shared interest of some kind.
+This can be staff, customers, prospects, stakeholders or any other group with an interest of some kind.

 In 2012 the advertising group Olgivy UK established Olgivy Change to design and implement behavioural strategies across multiple disciplines.
-The team of behavioural strategists have for example saved a business £1.9m in retained customers by improving call centre scripts and created a hand-stamp to reduce the incidence of dirty hands in a food factory by 63%.
+The team of behavioural strategists have saved a business £1.9m in retained customers.
+They improved call centre scripts and created a hand-stamp to reduce the incidence of dirty hands in a food factory by 63%.

 How do you create strategies for behavioural change?

-I have previously covered BJ Fogg’s behavioural change model, but here I would like to concentrate on frameworks developed for public policy interventions to see what marketers can learn from their experience.
-These heuristics offer conversion optimisers and behavioural change strategists a simplified framework for designing interventions to nudge an audience towards preferred actions.
+I have previously covered BJ Fogg’s behavioural change model, but here I would like to concentrate on frameworks for public policy interventions and to see what marketers can learn from their experience.
+These heuristics offer conversion optimisers and behavioural change strategists a simple framework for designing interventions to nudge an audience towards actions.